jonnew/Oat/README.md

                                  writer.
 Common values are 'DIVX' or 'H264'.
                                  Defaults to 'None' indicating uncompressed
                                  video.
+  -b [ --binary-file ]           Position data will be written as numpy data
+                                 file (version 1.0) instead of JSON.
+Each position data point occupies a single entry in a structured numpy array.
+Individual position
+                                 characteristics are described in the arrays
+                                 dtype.
-  -c [ --concise-file ]          If set, indeterminate position data fields
+  -c [ --concise-file ]          If set and using JSON file format,
-                                 will not be written e.g. pos_xy will not be written even when pos_ok = false.
-This means that position objects will be of variable size depending on the validity of whether a position was detected or not, potentially
+                                 indeterminate position data fields will not be written e.g. pos_xy will not be written even when pos_ok = false.
+This means that position objects will be of variable size depending on the validity of whether a position was detected or not, potentially complicating file
-                                 complicating file parsing.
+                                 parsing.
   --interactive                  Start recorder with interactive controls
                                  enabled.
   --rpc-endpoint arg             Yield interactive control of the recorder to a